osghaffar/osghaffar.github.io/_posts/2018-12-22-Ichimoku-Algo-Trading.md

 Additionally, our short trades were only successful 50% of the time, and our long trades were only successful ~39% of the time.
 The fact that we still made a profit off those numbers is surprising, and points to the power of the Ichimoku system, as our largest profit trade ($438) was about 4x as high as our biggest losing trade (-$101).

 ### Conclusion
 To conclude, I would say that this system is definitely effective and has great potential.
-The 9, 26, and 52 appear to be a definite sweet spot, as they allow the system to be reactive to the market - not too reactive where it will trigger a trade when there is volatility, and not _not_ reactive enough, to the point where you're missing out on profitable trades - to be effective.
+The 9, 26, and 52 appear to be a definite sweet spot, as they allow the system to be reactive to the market - not too reactive where it will trigger a trade when there is volatility, and not _not_ reactive enough, to the point where you're missing out on profitable trades.

 I would also go as far as to say this is one of the only trading systems that can be profitable by itself, without other indicators being involved. <a href="https://www.babypips.com/learn/forex/what-is-the-most-profitable-indicator">This experiment done by BabyPips</a> appears to corroborate this, as they did a very similar trading system as we did in this blog post.

+I also wonder what tweaks can be made to improve the system - in particular, how we can effectively use the Kumo cloud as a trading signal.
+There's lots of possibilities, and Ichimoku is certainly a promising indicator.

+What do you think?

 #### References
 -----------------